 The Colleges and Universities of the Anglican Communion (CUAC) is a world-wide network of Anglican colleges and universities which exists for the mutual flourishing of its members through engaging with each other, their society, and their churches, as they seek to enable their students and faculties to become active and responsive citizens in God’s world.

 This global association comprises over 131 institutions of higher education on six continents that were founded by and retain ties to a branch of the Anglican Communion.
 Along with its predecessor, the Association of Episcopal Colleges (AEC), comprised of colleges with ties to The Episcopal Church, CUAC is committed to promoting cross-cultural contacts and educational programs.

-The Rev. Canon James G. Callaway, D.D., General Secretary of the Colleges and Universities of the Anglican Communion (CUAC) and the Association of Episcopal Colleges (AEC) announces the 2015-16 Episcopal Colleges William Randolph Hearst Service Learning Scholarships sponsored by AEC, in collaboration with the National Association of Episcopal Schools (NAES)…MoreDownload the Scholarship Application
+The Rev’d Canon James G. Callaway, D.D., General Secretary of the Colleges and Universities of the Anglican Communion (CUAC) and the Association of Episcopal Colleges (AEC), announces the 2016-17 Episcopal Colleges William Randolph Hearst Service Learning Scholarships, sponsored by AEC in collaboration with the National Association of Episcopal Schools (NAES).
+Up to two $10,000 scholarships will be awarded to high school seniors graduating in 2016 and matriculating at an Episcopal college...MoreDownload the Scholarship Application